 When you get a tooth extraction done, be sure to ask your dentist if they accept patients who don’t have dental insurance.
 At this point, the dentist may mention those payment plans or direct you to a coupon that can help with the cost of having a tooth pulled.

-Now that we’ve gone over best practices on getting help with tooth extraction cost when you have no insurance coverage, you want to know the actual healthcare costs attributed to such procedures.
+Now that we’ve gone over best practices on getting help with tooth extraction cost when you have no insurance coverage, you want to know what the actual healthcare costs are attributed to such procedures.
 Unfortunately, there is no correct answer to this question.

 Each tooth extraction dental surgery is a different case.
 Each patient will need personalized procedures to get their mouth up to par.
 The cost will depend on everything from the dental team and location you choose to the type of extraction necessary for your situation.
-Without information that only a dentist can take care of, everything from an x ray to an examination to make sure there is no bone loss or trauma at the gum line or other soft tissue, there is no way of telling the total cost of your surgical extraction.
-There is no way to know what type of procedure you will need, but some are more common than others.
+Without information that only a dentist can take care of, everything from an x-ray to an examination to make sure there is no bone loss or trauma at the gum line or other soft tissue, there is no way of telling the total cost of your surgical extraction.
+There is no way to know what type of procedure you need, but some are more common than others.

 For example, it is common for a patient to need an oral surgeon when they have pain from their wisdom teeth requiring them to be removed.
 An oral surgeon has more training in procedures that can lead to extractions than a regular dentist.
 Therefore, an oral surgeon may cost you more in the long run for the same procedure that a family dentist could take care of without issue.
 However, because of the surgeon’s extensive training in extractions, the procedure may take less time and have less risk of complications.

-As stated above, most dentists will offer you a payment plan if you cannot afford to fork out the money all at once for any number of reasons.
+As stated above, most dentists will offer you a payment plan if you cannot afford dental care health insurance or to fork out the money all at once for any number of reasons.
 A payment plan will often be in the form of set monthly payments or another recurring fee schedule.
 While it isn’t something that a dentist is required to offer you, they can often work with you and your financial situation.

-Some offices may even have their own member discount plan.
-In this case, you may pay a small fee to join the program, and then you will receive discounts on any work done in the allotted amount of time.
+Some offices may even have their own member discount plans to help get a cheap tooth pulled without insurance.
+In this case, you may pay a small fee to join the program, and then you will receive discounts on any work done in the allotted time.
 Most often, these plans will expire one year after the purchase date.

-Why choose Patient Empowered Dentistry for my tooth extraction services?
+Why Choose Patient Empowered Dentistry for My Tooth Extraction Services?